Communities

 Target Neighbourhoods

-We have identified 16 'Target Neighbourhoods' across urban parts of Glasgow City Region which have low levels of existing tree canopy cover and are particularly vulnerable to the impacts of climate change.
-These neighbourhoods will be the focus for the Clyde Climate Forest's urban tree planting activities and we are keen to work with local people to 'plant the right trees in the right places'.
+We have identified 16 'Target Neighbourhoods' that will be the focus for the CCF's urban tree planting activities and we are keen to work with local people to 'plant the right trees in the right places'.

 The adjacent map shows you: